jinwoolim8180/fl-baseline/README.md

-# A baseline framework for federated-learning
+# A PyTorch framework for federated-learning

 This is a baseline framework for federated learning.